 Each scheme is different and for many, no qualifications are required.
 For some of our flying scholarships which are intended for those individuals aspiring to become pilots, the academic requirements are line with industry minimum requirements.

-The Air League is going through a huge time of change.
-Please keep in touch with us over the next few months as we launch brand new programmes to help kick start your career with:
+2021 represents some significant challenges for the industry and the Air League is structuring its programmes to take into account a phased return to normal.
+Please keep in touch with us in the coming months as we launch our programmes to help your career take off with:

 Beginners Flying opportunities